lisa-lumos/Redshift/02-best-practices.md

 ## designing tables - Define primary key and foreign key constraints
 Define PK and FK constraints between tables wherever appropriate.
 Even though they are informational only, the query optimizer uses those constraints to generate more efficient query plans.

-Amazon Redshift does not enforce unique, PK, and FK constraints.
+Redshift does not enforce unique, PK, and FK constraints.

 ## designing tables - Use the smallest possible column size
 Don't use the maximum column size for convenience.